SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-12-pfizer-vaccine-efficacy-confidence-intervals.md

 interval tells you the 83% point estimate is worthless: it could be _almost anything_!

-So the second of Gary's questions can be addressed by looking at the Pfizer vaccine efficacy confidence intervals, and seeing if they inspire confidence.
-(Answer: both yes and no.)
+So the second of Gary's questions can be addressed by looking at the Pfizer vaccine efficacy confidence intervals, and seeing if they inspire confidence.  (_Answer:_ both yes and no.)

-## The Pfizer vaccine effiacy &amp; its confidence interval, by age cohorts
+## Pfizer vaccine effiacy &amp; confidence interval, by age cohorts

 <img src="{{ site.baseurl }}/images/2020-12-12-pfizer-vaccine-efficacy-confidence-intervals-fda.jpg" width="400" height="212" alt="FDA: Pfizer vaccine efficacy &amp; confidence limits by age groups" title="FDA: Pfizer vaccine efficacy &amp; confidence limits by age groups" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>
 So here's the relevant extract from Table 8 of the FDA's reanalysis.